AlexLM96/fed3live/docs/source/analysis/index.rst

 .. _analysis:

 Analysis and visualization
 ===========================

-We have developed a python package called fed3bandit that contains a set of functions for processing and Analysis
+We have developed a python package for FED3Bandit data analysis and visualization, as well as a web-based GUI for data visualization.
+They are both contained within the

 .. toctree::